Dewi Zephaniah Phillips: Published works

-D. Z. Phillips was perhaps best known for his publications in the philosophy of religion, but he has also published articles in ethics, philosophy and literature, Ludwig Wittgenstein and Welsh language publications in Welsh literature.
-He was editor of the journal Philosophical Investigations (Blackwells) and the Swansea Series in Philosophy (Palgrave), as well as the Claremont Studies in the Philosophy of Religion and Wittgensteinian Studies series.
-Selected publications:
+Phillips was perhaps best known for his publications in the philosophy of religion.
+However, he also had published articles in the subjects of ethics, philosophy, literature and Ludwig Wittgenstein, and in Welsh language literature publications.
+He was editor of the journal Philosophical Investigations, the Swansea Studies in Philosophy and the Claremont Studies in the Philosophy of Religion.
+A selection of his publications is listed below.